NextronicHub/ProtoPi/README.md

-# ProtoPi
+# Nextronic ProtoPi
-Prototyping cape for the Raspberry Pi.

-The protoPi is a Raspberry pi Uno prototyping shield with a small soldering area, two general LEDs, Bluetooth Pinout, a general pushbutton switch, and the reset switch
+The protoPi is a Raspberry pi prototyping shield with a small soldering area, LED, serial Pinout, SPI pinout, and i2c pinout with pull up resistance

 ##Repository Contents